brouberol/blog/content/sre-interview.md

 Date: 2017-04-20
 Category: Programming

 I recently interviewed for an <abbr title="Site Reliability Engineer">SRE</abbr> position.
-I spend a full week learning (or refreshing my memory) on the subjects and topics that could be covered in such an interview.
+I spent a full week learning (or refreshing my memory) on the subjects and topics that could be covered in such an interview.
 I'll try and lay down the list of topics I covered and resources I used.

 ## What is an SRE?

-Having spend the last 2 years employed as a DevOps, I've often felt that DevOps and SRE were two slightly differing implementations of the same ideas.
+Having spent the last 2 years employed as a DevOps, I've often felt that DevOps and SRE were two slightly differing implementations of the same ideas.
 The first one felt like a set of general principles, when the second one is a clear and detailed model (pre-dating DevOps), with a set of rules and guidelines.
 Google developed the SRE model and explained it in the [SRE book][srebook].
 The underlying ideas are simple, but extremely powerful:

 * Develop tools and systems reducing toil and repetitive work from engineers
 * Automate everything (deployments, maintenances, tests, scaling, mitigation)